Welcome to the Faculty of Law in Ljubljana

 We also nurture our international outlook and reputation.
 This is shown not only in the European, comparative, and international focus embodied in our study programmes, but also in the high mobility of our students and teaching staff, frequent visiting lecturers and other distinguished guests, successful participation in international student competitions, and a growing portfolio of international conferences and similar events taking place at the Faculty.

-You are welcome to read the pdf version of our booklet which contains information on the history and current work of the Ljubljana Faculty of Law.
+You are welcome to read the pdf version of our booklet which contains general information on the history and work of the Ljubljana Faculty of Law, save the current composition of the Faculty administration.